ProlificsPanther/Docker-Panther/README.md

 3) Search for "prolificspanther/pantherclient", specify the name.
 4) Click "Deploy".
 5) Go to the Pods section, as soon as it changes from "Creating container" to "Running", enter into the Pod and switch to "Terminal" tab.
-6) Run the command( to test prodev):
+6) Run the command( to test prodev): > "prodev"
-Run the command "prodev"

 ## Issues
-If you face any kind of issues with this image, report them [here](https://github.com/ProlificsPanther/Docker-Panther/issues)
+If you face any issues with this image, report them [here](https://github.com/ProlificsPanther/Docker-Panther/issues)

 ## Contribution
 You are invited to contribute new features, fixes, or updates, large or small; we are always thrilled to receive pull requests, and do our best to process them as fast as we can.